-Management expects that the cash and cash equivalents at March 31, 2011, coupled with the scheduled interest and dividend payments on its portfolio investments, will be sufficient to meet the Corporation's cash needs throughout the next twelve months.
-The Corporation is anticipating potential exits from portfolio companies to increase the amount of liquidity available however these events are difficult to determine with any certainty and are subject to inherent market risks and volatility.
+Management expects that cash and cash equivalents at September 30, 2011, coupled with the scheduled interest and dividend payments on its portfolio investments and the additional SBIC leverage draw downs, will be sufficient to meet the Corporation's cash needs throughout the next twelve months.
+The Corporation is anticipating potential exits from portfolio companies to increase the amount of liquidity available, however these events are difficult to predict with any certainty and are subject to inherent market risks and volatility.